Dalglish's son thanks well-wishers after Liverpool legend gets virus

-Kenny Dalglish's son admitted he was "truly humbled" by the messages of support that poured in from across the football world after the Liverpool legend tested positive for the coronavirus.
+Kenny Dalglish's son thanked the world of football for the "truly humbling" messages of support that poured in after the Liverpool legend tested positive for the coronavirus.
 Dalglish found he had the virus after being admitted to hospital on Wednesday for treatment for a separate infection which required intravenous antibiotics.

 The 69-year-old Scot's family said on Friday he is not showing symptoms of the disease, but Liverpool fans, current players and old stars were quick to send him their best wishes.
 Dalglish's son Paul responded on Twitter, writing: "It's not my place to comment on my old man, he can do that for himself in due course.

-At Anfield, he captured eight English league titles, three FA Cups and three European Cups as a player and in two managerial spells.
+At Anfield, he captured eight English league titles, two FA Cups, five League Cups and three European Cups as a player and in two managerial spells.
 In his Liverpool playing career, he scored 172 goals in 515 games.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)